joshjackthomson31/ASIC-Design/README.md

    ![WhatsApp Image 2024-08-07 at 10 15 37 PM (1)](https://github.com/user-attachments/assets/199d8fae-d602-45ef-99cb-c45dcb163c33)

    Here, 0x100b0 is the address of the start of main function.
-   Since register a0 is present at 0x100b0, we'll check register a0 before and after the execution of instructions.
+   Since register a0 is present at 0x100b0, we'll check register a0 before and after the execution of instructions in the next step.

 4. **Execution of the following commands to check he contents of register a0 before and after running the instructions.**
    ```